Nemo64/dbal-rds-data/README.md

 with the doctrine orm and with this driver it worked fine.
 I tested the schema tools, migrations and transactions.

+At this moment, I wouldn't recommend using the rds-data api at all because of it's 1000 request per second limitation that they secretly added at the end of 2020.
+It is listed as "Data API requests per second" in your service quota list but not in the documentation.

 ## Why would you use it?

 - The data api makes it possible to use a database in an aws hosting environment